Last Updated on August 6, 2022

 A fun event in Earlville is Midwest Pride In Your Ride Truck & Tractor Show.
 This is held at the Tri-State Raceway on the first weekend in May (same weekend as Vintage Torque Fest in Dubuque).
 All proceeds from the event are donated to the American Cancer Society’s Relay For Life.
 There are parades that celebrate drivers that are cancer survivors and if a survivor wears a purple shirt on the event day, they receive free entry!
 I enjoyed watching the truck drag racing and looking at the truck units!

 Manchester has one of Iowa’s whitewater parks (a second being in Charles City)!
 It’s completely free to use with your own equipment or you can rent tubes and kayaks from nearby businesses between Memorial Day and Labor Day.
-I haven’t been to Manchester Whitewater Park yet, I’m hoping to cross it off the list this summer, so stay tuned!
+It is a great free things to do along the Maquoketa River!
+Take a tube, a life vest and float along this short section of the river.

 If you haven’t had your fix of county fairs along Highway 20 Iowa yet, Manchester holds the Delaware County Fair during the 2nd week of July.
 In 2018 they had a Hot Air Balloon glow where you could also have a tethered ballon ride!